Harald-U/istio-on-minikube-handson/docs/exercise3.md

     ![Kiali UI](../images/kiali1.png)

 3. You can now see a graphical representation of your micro services including the distribution of requests amongst your services.
-    Watch the distribution of requests amongst the 3 versions the Reviews service: 1/3 = 33.3 % go to each of the versions: equal distribution or "round robin".
+    Watch the distribution of requests amongst the 3 versions the Reviews service: 1/3 = 33.3 % go to each of the versions: equal distribution or "round robin". **Note:** Kiali needs to be active for a while to show a somewhat equal distribution.
     Also note that only v2 and v3 are making requests to the Ratings service.

     ![Kiali Details](../images/kiali2.png)